w3c/wcag-act-rules/content/rules/9eb3f6/proposed.md

 #### Inapplicable Example 2

-<a class="example-link" title="Inapplicable Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/9eb3f6/d1403fb1b2324d3f9dc72abf68e388c741dbdacd.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/9eb3f6/d1403fb1b2324d3f9dc72abf68e388c741dbdacd.html">Open in a new tab</a>

 This `img` element is not [included in the accessibility tree][].